OMEGA Championship Wrestling: Revival

-Matt Hardy had announced that OMEGA would return in January 2013 with an event titled "Chinlock For Chuck".
+Matt Hardy had announced that OMEGA would return in January 2013 with an event titled "Chinlock For Chuck" a fundraising event for former wrestler Chuck Coates (MADD Max) who at the time was suffering from Non-Hodgkin Lymphoma.
 The main event featured Matt Hardy, Jeff Hardy, Shane "Hurricane" Helms and "Cowboy" James Storm defeating Gunner, Steve Corino, CW Anderson and Lodi.
 On October 12, 2013 at "Chapel Thrill", Hardy announced a Tournament for the OMEGA Heavyweight Championship which featured Matt Hardy vs. CW Anderson and Shane "Hurricane" Helms vs. "The King" Shane Williams.
 After Hardy's qualifying match he was attacked by CW but was saved by the returning Willow the Whisp.
-Hardy won that match and now advance to the finals.
+Hardy won that match and now advanced to the finals.
 In their April event "Chaos in Cameron" The Hardy Boyz defeated The Briscoe Brothers in the main event.

 On February 28, 2015, OMEGA held an event called Night of a Champion, featuring the finals of the OMEGA Heavyweight Championship tournament.
 Jeff Hardy (replacing an injured Shane Helms) defeated his brother, Matt Hardy, to become the first OMEGA Champion since 2000.

 On August 14, 2015, OMEGA announced a partnership with Global Force Wrestling (GFW).
 On January 25, 2017, OMEGA announced it would crown its first tag team champions since 1999.